Swap Linked List Nodes in Pairs

 • We are performing O(1) or constant operations at each step of recursion.

-• The basic analysis of the above recurrence is very simple: our recursion will terminate at base case after n/2 number of steps.
-Why? because at each step, the input size is decreasing by 2!
-Think!
+• The basic analysis of the above recurrence is very simple: Recursion will terminate at base case after n/2 number of steps.
+Why?
+Because at each step, the input size is decreasing by 2!
 So time complexity = n/2*O(1) = O(n).
-Explore this blog to understand recursion analysis: Analysis of Recursion.
+Explore this blog to understand the concept of recursion analysis: Analysis of Recursion.

 Iterative approach : swapping the values of the nodes